How do I get an IRD number?

 Back to top

-If you file a tax return, the IRD will assess it and either confirm that it is correct or make amendments.
+If you file a tax return, Inland Revenue will assess it and either confirm that it is correct or make amendments.
 This is done in the form of a Notice of Assessment, which will show whether you have a tax refund or tax to pay.

-If the IRD does not agree that there has been an error, you can use the IRD’s disputes resolution process.
-Your local Citizens Advice Bureau can help you with the initial step, but it is a good idea to get assistance from an accountant or other professional tax advisor if you wish to proceed:
+If Inland Revenue does not agree that there has been an error, you can use Inland Revenue's disputes resolution process.
+Your local Citizens Advice Bureau can help you with the initial step, but it is a good idea to get assistance from an accountant or other professional tax advisor if you wish to proceed.

-- To start the disputes process this you’ll need to submit a Notice of Proposed Adjustment (NOPA) to the IRD.
+To start the disputes process this you’ll need to submit a Notice of Proposed Adjustment (NOPA).
 You need to do this within four months of the date on the Notice of Assessment.
 It should include the tax adjustments you think are necessary, a statement explaining the grounds for your proposed adjustments (the law which applies and how it applies to you), and relevant evidence to support your case.

 Back to top